dome9/cicd-pipeline-cft/README.md

 pip install requests
 ```

+## Sync And Wait Step
+These script demonstrate how use the SyncNow and EntityFetchStatus APIs to integrate Dome9 Compliance Engine assessments after a new test CFT stack was deployed as part of a CI/CD pipeline.

+The script `d9_sync_and_wait.py`:
+- Analyzes the exact CFT types that are used in the relevant stack
+- Determines which relevant Dome9 types are related to the CFT types
+- Calls Dome9 `SyncNow` API for the relevant cloud account
+- Polls Dome9 `EntityFetchStatus` API to determine when all relevant types have been updated (fetched) by the system
+- Exit cleanly (code 0) when all entity types are fetched or with an error if timeout occurred after `maxTimeoutMinutes`

+This code should be integrated into a CI/CD pipelines followed by a step to perform an ad-hoc Dome9 Compliance Engine Assessment.

-## running the sample
+### running the sample
 - get your Dome9 API keys and make sure you have an AWS credentials profile for the relevant AWS account
-- copy sample.sh or modify it with your own settings.
+- copy `sample_run_sync_wait.sh` or modify it with your own settings.
 ```
-$ ./sample.sh
+$ ./sample_run_sync_wait.sh
 Starting...
 Setting now (UTC 2018-09-22 03:10:55.172242) as base time